 Each school year, we pick a new family theme.
 This year’s theme is “Do What is Right, Let the Consequence Follow.”
 Every year, I create a printable that I can frame and display prominently somewhere so that they can remember it.
 Many past themes are still displayed in various parts of the house, too.

 See all of our past themes here: Family Themes and Back-to-School Feasts

 I want them to develop their TALENTS.

-The painting in this photo was painted by The Maestro’s grandmother.
+The painting in this photo was painted by my husband’s grandmother.
 She was an avid painter, and when she passed away, every member of the family got one of her paintings.
 We chose this violinist girl, which had always been our favorite among her work, because of our strong musical background.
 I hope that it reminds my children to develop their talents just as their great-grandmother did—whether those talents be in art or music or something else entirely.

 I want them to develop GOOD MANNERS.